Dave Van Horn: 2025

 Arkansas briefly spent a week ranked No. 1, and would go on to finish their season 43–12, and 20–10 in SEC-play.
 The Razorbacks enjoyed a home sweep of then-#1 Texas on the May 1–3 weekend, as well as sweeps over South Carolina, Missouri, and at Vanderbilt.
 Arkansas ended the regular season beating Tennessee 2 games to 1 at Baum-Walker Stadium.
 Although they lost to Ole Miss in their first game in the SEC Tournament, Arkansas was tabbed as the No. 3 overall seed in the NCAA Tournament and hosted a Regional.
 The Razorbacks defeated North Dakota State once and Creighton twice to win the Fayetteville Regional championship, Van Horn's 10th as head coach of Arkansas.
 The Hogs then hosted Tennessee for a Super Regional, and Arkansas would sweep the Vols, winning Game One 4-3 and Game Two 11–4, to win the Fayetteville Super Regional championship, earning a spot in the 2025 College World Series.
 It is Van Horn's 8th trip to Omaha at Arkansas.

 2025 College World Series

 Arkansas lost game one to the LSU Tigers 4–1 on Saturday, June 14.
-On June 16, the Razorbacks defeated Murray State 3–0, in large part because pitcher Gage Wood threw a no hitter with 19 strikeouts.
+On June 16, the Razorbacks defeated Murray State 3–0, as pitcher Gage Wood threw a no hitter with 19 strikeouts.
 It was only the third no hitter in CWS history, and the first since 1960.
-On June 17, Arkansas defeated UCLA 7–3, and advanced to the CWS semi-finals versus LSU.
+On June 17, Arkansas defeated UCLA 7–3, and advanced to the CWS semifinals versus LSU.
 Arkansas was subsequently eliminated in the next game against LSU, 6–5, on a walk off hit after Arkansas had just taken a 5–3 lead in the top of the 9th.